AI Chatbot Rules

 - Avoid speaking in different languages other than English.
 Self-explanatory.
 Everyone would want a chatbot that can talk to and be understood by anybody in the room.

-- Some bots, particularly Doro, has a language filter that it goes through every time it sends a message.
-There are many times where users would try to circumvent (a.k.a. jailbreak) the filter by teaching it ciphers / codes.
+- Some bots, particularly Doro, has a certain character quirk when sending messages.
+There are times where users would try to circumvent (or “jailbreak”) the filter by teaching it ciphers / codes.

 - While it is fun to try and break the rules set in place, it’s getting hard to maintain the personality of the AI chatbots, making other users confused as to why they’re talking that way.